Caoman Yin

 2. Chen Tuan (陳摶 906 [some sources say 871!] - 989) Two images of Chen Tuan

-There is no evidence suggesting Chen Tuan himself played or even wrote about the guqin.
-Nevertheless, in addition to his seemingly being honored by the lyrics of the melodies variously called Caoman Yin and Xianweng Cao, he has also been associated with at least two other melodies:
+Although, as mentioned, there seems to be no evidence suggesting that Chen Tuan himself ever played or even wrote about the guqin, in addition to his seemingly being honored by the lyrics of the melodies variously called Caoman Yin and Xianweng Cao, he has also been associated with at least two other melodies:

 1. Huaxu Yin.